Ashraf2543/SiteSentry1/README.md

 # Website Time Tracker Extension

 ## 📌 Overview
 Website Time Tracker is a Chrome extension that helps users track the amount of time spent on different websites in real-time.
-It provides an easy-to-use interface displaying website names, favicons, and total time spent.
+It provides an easy-to-use interface displaying website names and total time spent.

 ## 🚀 Features
 - Tracks time spent on each website automatically